Zuehlke/software-engineering-corner/src/articles/builder-pattern-tables/index.md

   - refactoring
   - software architecture
   - Web Development
+shortDescription: >-
+  Implementing tables in web applications can be complex.
+A shared table component with a builder pattern simplifies development, ensuring consistency and reducing boilerplate code.
 ---
 Tables are part of nearly every web application nowadays.
 We use them to display search results, to report financial statistics and sales, or to manage orders, inventory, and users.